 - The Federation’s single budget was approved and we are pleased to report the Federation is in a healthy financial position.

 - The board continued to make attendance a high priority.
 The monitoring of attendance is monitored on a monthly basis.
-All parents within the Federation have been informed in a newsletter, of Devon’s position regarding holiday in term time as of June 2017.

 - Governors received safeguarding training.